All Episodes

 In the meantime, while all this is going on, home sales in December were the worst on record.

-Meanwhile, in the State of the Union show, what I have appropriately dubbed the class warfare rally.
+Meanwhile, in the State of the Union show, what I have appropriately dubbed the class warfare rally, Obama's painting this picture of a rebounding economy.

 And Aaron Burnett on CNN last night said, you know what?

-All excited, if the unemployment rate gets down to 8.2%, that's it.
+If the unemployment rate gets down to 8.2%, that's it.

-The Republicans don't have a prefair.
+The Republicans don't have a prepare.

 Obama gets re-elected.

-All I have to do is get to 8.2%.
+All that sooner is get to 8.2%.

 Fewer Americans bought new homes in December, making 2011 the worst sales year ever.

-The commerce department says new home sales fell last month to a seasonally adjusted annual pace of 307,000.
+The Commerce Department says new home sales fell last month to a seasonally adjusted annual pace of 307,000.

-The 700,000 economists say must be sold in a healthy economy.
+The pace is less than half the 700,000 economists say must be sold in a healthy economy.

-Total home sales last year were less than the three hundred and twenty-three thousand sold in twenty ten.
+Total home sales last year were less than the 323,000 sold in 2010.

-This is the worst year, twenty eleven.
+This is the worst year, 2011.

-Since records started being kept back in nineteen sixty three.
+Worst year for home sales since records started being kept back in 1963.

-You've got the worst year ever, and the AP never giving up.
+You've got the worst year ever and the AP never giving up.

 Hey, guess what?